nbrest/kamehouse/dev-environment-setup.md

 - Docker with dev profile will run with the directory `${HOME}/git/kamehouse` inside the container binded to the directory `${HOME}/workspace-(intellij|eclipse)/kamehouse` on the host.
 So all changes done in the host will be deployed on the container with the deployment script

-- To remote debug tomcat running in the dev container from your ide, follow the eclipse and intellij guides to setup remote debugging
+- To remote debug tomcat running in the dev container from your ide, follow the above eclipse and intellij guides to setup remote debugging

 - Changes made to the ui in kamehouse-ui and kamehouse-groot should be rendered automatically as well.
 Some changes like in /kame-house/admin pages served from tomcat need a kamehouse-ui redeployment with `deploy-kamehouse.sh -f -m ui` from the container's console

 - Stop the dev docker container with the script `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-stop-kamehouse.sh -p dev`

+- By default docker dev runs standalone without controlling the host.
+So it won't control vlc running on the host or all the other commands that would normally be executed on the host.
+To enable kamehouse running in the container to control the host, add -c to the `docker-run-kamehouse.sh` script

+- By default the dev container doesn't persist database or configuration files or ssh keys.
+To persist those in volumes between container restarts, run `docker-run-kamehouse.sh` also with -v

 # VS Code: